mellaurie/tone/pages/02.april-2020/07.U1/_1-1/alert.md

 *Questions to Consider*

-:fa-question: What ideas surround multi-access learning, according to the image?
+What ideas surround multi-access learning, according to the image?
-:fa-question: What is your definition of multi-access learning?
+What is your definition of multi-access learning?
-:fa-question: If you were asked to provide multi-access learning for your course, what initial questions would you have?
+If you were asked to provide multi-access learning for your course, what initial questions would you have?